briannichols0702/docs/consumer-tutorials/staking-tutorial-using-ledger.md

 ![](../.gitbook/assets/6%20%286%29.png)

-**Step 5:** Now that you have logged in to your address in Ledger through MyEtherWallet on Besc network, you can see your Besc address \(Fusenet\), balance, etc.
+**Step 5:** Now that you have logged in to your address in Ledger through MyEtherWallet on Besc network, you can see your Besc address), balance, etc.

 ![](../.gitbook/assets/7%20%284%29.png)